 What are the huts like?

-The Refugio Ruales Oleas Bergé at 15,100' on Cayambe is set in a spectacular location, directly at the start of the climbing route.
+The Refugio Ruales Oleas Bergé at 15,300' on Cayambe is set in a spectacular location, directly at the start of the climbing route.
 It has a cooking area/kitchens, as well as bathrooms away from the main sleeping quarters.
 The Cayambe hut is comprised of smaller, separated rooms with bunk arrangements.
+The Cotopaxi hut is comprised of larger dormitory style rooms with multiple bunks per room.

 What are the toilets like?